 Arabic writing is done from right to left, which might be unusual for you, but it is done top to bottom, like most languages from around the world.

-Each Arabic letter also has 3 variants: the structures of letters vary according to the their place in a word.
-So, there are:
+Each Arabic letter also has three variants: the structures of letters vary according to their place in a word.
+So, there is:

-This 28-letter alphabet quickly became an alphabet of 112 letters!
+In this way, a 28-letter alphabet quickly becomes an alphabet of 112 letters!

-To master the Arabic alphabet, you need to take all of these variations into account or risk not being able to recognize a letter as you read in Arabic.
+To master the Arabic alphabet, you need to take all of these variations into account or risk not being able to recognise a letter as you read in Arabic.

-Additionally, in isolated written form, 18 letters are similar to each other:
+Additionally, in their isolated written form, 18 letters are similar to each other: